 - a.
-Satisfactory grade as indicated by a grade of A, B, or C. - Students earning a satisfactory grade may not enroll in that course again unless an exception applies (see number 3 below). or - c.
+Satisfactory grade as indicated by a grade of A, B, or C. - b.
+Students earning a satisfactory grade may not enroll in that course again unless an exception applies (see number 3 below). or - c.
 The District has designated the course as repeatable in the catalog repeatability is limited to: - 1) Courses in which student athletes enroll to participate in an organized competitive sport sponsored by the District or a conditioning course which supports the organized competitive sport, - 2) Active participatory courses in physical education, and visual or performing arts that are related in content are limited to up to four enrollments total in levels and/or variations.
 (A course related in content includes any course with similar primary educational activities in which skill levels or various are separated into distinct courses with different student learning outcomes for each level or variation.) - d.
 Students may enroll for a maximum of 3 non-satisfactory attempts, including summer sessions, in each course taken for credit.
 Enrollments include any combination of "W" and repetition with a grade.

-2. Student Repetition-Unsatisfactory Grade Received
+2. Student Repetition- Unsatisfactory Grade Received

 - a.
 Unsatisfactory grade as indicated by a grade of D, F, FW, or NP. - b.
 Students may enroll for a maximum of 3 non-satisfactory attempts, including summer sessions, in each course taken for credit.
 Enrollments include any combination of "W" and repetition with a grade.
+The third attempt requires completion of paperwork and the signature of the Dean of Student Services.